SQUID: Faster Analytics via Sampled Quantile Estimation: Background and formulation

 \looseness=-1 Our approach differs from~\cite{qMax} in the nature of the quantity we seek.
-More specifically, we present a data structure that can solve the problem using an approximate rather than an exact quantile.
-The essence behind this idea is that we can calculate an approximate quantile, with constant probability, in $O(1)$ time by using a sub-sample of the stream.
-Thus, we avoid the limitations on randomized quantile selection in~\cite{BLUM1973448} and expedite the~\cite{qMax} algorithm.
-However, our approach implies that we perform slightly more maintenance operations since our quantiles are not ideal.
-Nevertheless, our empirical results demonstrate that this is a beneficial tradeoff.
+More specifically, we present a data structure that can solve the problem using an approximate quantile rather than an exact one.
+The essence behind this idea is that we can calculate an approximate quantile, with constant probability, in $O(1)$ time by sampling tuples from the current data structure, thus expediting the~\cite{qMax} algorithm.
+While our approach implies that we perform slightly more maintenance operations (since our quantiles are not exact), their markedly faster execution makes this a beneficial tradeoff.